-The Conservation Commission is requesting \$350,000 in CPA funds to be added to the Town's Conservation Fund to help preserve open space, protect water resources and wildlife habitat, and preserve land for agricultural, recreational, and forestry activities.
+The Conservation Commission is requesting \$400,000 in CPA funds to be added to the Town's Conservation Fund to help preserve open space, protect water resources and wildlife habitat, and preserve land for agricultural, recreational, and forestry activities.
 The Conservation Fund allows the Town to move quickly in the event a priority parcel becomes available.
 In the past, the Conservation Fund has been used to purchase Conservation Restrictions, Agricultural Preservation Restrictions, and fee ownership of conservation land in the Town.
-The Commission's goal is to maintain an amount between \$750,000 and \$1,000,000 in the Conservation Fund.
-As of the December 1, 2020 the Conservation Fund balance is \$320,129.
+The Commission adheres to the Select Board's General Financial Guideline # 6, which states the goal "to maintain a balance in the Conservation Fund of at least 2% of the Town's current line item budget."
+However, due to the rising cost of land and the current number of properties the Commission is anticipating closing on in 2023, the need to augment the Fund is as crucial this year as ever.
+As of the January 1, 2023 the Conservation Fund balance is \$1,691,087.33.
+It should be noted that of this amount, \$635,000 represents a gift earmarked for the conservation of a specific parcel in the coming year.
 (See attached proposal for full project description.)